 Secret no more – Sandy Cape has grown in popularity with visitors unable to resist photographing and posting images of this idyllic location.
 The turnoff to the 7km unsealed road to reach the campsite area is located 10km north of Jurien Bay.

 Sandy Cape is a white beach situated in a small, sheltered bay offering great swimming, snorkelling, fishing and sandboarding.
-SUP'ing is poplular with the bay offering calm conditions for water activities.
+SUP'ing is popular with the bay offering calm conditions for water activities.
 Licensed road vehicles are permitted in the park and are allowed to use the beach between the high and low tide line.
 Look for signage before taking out the fishing line as some restrictions are in place.

-- Dogs are allowed at Sandy Cape, but they need to be on a leash in some areas.
+- Dogs are allowed at Sandy Cape but need to be on a leash in some areas.